CodexLink/Enrollment_System_CPP_CLI/README.md

-# Team LM - Enrollment System for C CLI
+# Team LM - Enrollment System for C CLI (ERLM_C-CLI)
-A First Year College 1st Semester Programming Project.
+A First Year College 1st Semester Programming Project in CPE 007 - Programming Logic and Design.
 An Enrollment Project that runs in CLI with C Language.

 ## Introduction / Information
-This project was one of our first project in programming that only circulates in C Language.
-Our goal is to make a responsive application that technically able to replicate a Web application / system called "Aris".
-Aris is one of the school web system that currently operates.
-With that, alternative can be done just in case.
+Enrollment System for C CLI (No Brand) was one of our first project in programming that only circulates in C Language.
+Our goal is to make a responsive application that technically able to replicate a Web application / system called "ARIS".
+ARIS is one our school web system that currently operates within the school.
+With that, alternatives can be done just in case, and so this application was born.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+Here are the things that you need to install the software.
+Each software has labelled it's difficulty on how to use it.

 ```
-Give examples
+PROGRAM NAME - COMMENTS - SET UP DIFFICULTY

+IDE (Dependent and Independent)

+Visual Studio Code (Dependent IDE) - For Coding w/o Compiling - Easy, w/ Compiling + Dependencies - Hard
+Dev-C++ - Obsolete Alternative IDE for Compiling - Easy
+Visualt Studio (Community Edition) - Accurate Checks with Quality, Large Size IDE - (For Setting up Options) - Intermediate

+TOOLS & Visual Studio Code Dependencies

+Cppcheck - Checker for C and C++ Code - Easy
+C / C++ Components
+Beautify
+Terminal
+Code Runner - Alternative Compiler - (First Time Setup) - Between Medium and Hard

+Collaboration
+VS Live Share - You need aspiring or willing groupmates to use this one.
+Github Desktop, Git GUI and Git Bash - Alternative Collaboration Than Usual File Passing - Intermediate

 ```

 ### Installing